jkittley/anneoutreach/README.md

 Once the server is up and running you can open the browser and go to localhost to see the website or from a remote machine you can enter the Raspberry Pi's IP address.
-The IP address can be discovered by double clicking on the "whats_my_ip" usefull tool now on the desktop
+The IP address can be discovered by double clicking on the "whats_my_ip" useful tool now on the desktop